 At Robertson Elementary, we share a responsibility to protect every teacher's right to teach and every student's right to learn.

 The classroom teacher handles most issues arising from classroom behaviour.
-Issues are referred to the Principal if they are major offences or chronic behaviour problems.
+Issues are referred to the office if they are major offences or chronic behaviour problems.

-In the event that there is a concern for the safety of students or staff, school personnel have a responsibility to inform other parties of a serious breach of conduct.
-(Eg. Parents, school district officials, police and/or other agencies)
+In the event that there is a concern for the safety of students or staff, school personnel have a responsibility to inform other parties of a serious breach of conduct (eg. parents/guardians, school district personnel, police and/or other agencies).